rsmmr/install-clang/README.md

 * On macOS, we now set clang's DEFAULT_SYSROOT to the current macOS SDK.

+* We apply a custom clang-format patch that adds a couple of custom formatting options.

 * Removed any customziation for FreeBSD; support had been untested in a long time.